James II of England: War in Ireland

-Return to exile, death, and legacy
+Return to exile, death and legacy

 In France, James was allowed to live in the royal château of Saint-Germain-en-Laye.
 James's wife and some of his supporters fled with him, including the Earl of Melfort; most, but not all, were Roman Catholic.
 In 1692, James's last child, Louisa Maria Teresa, was born.
-Some supporters in England attempted to assassinate William III to restore James to the throne in 1696, but the plot failed and the backlash made James's cause less popular.
+Some supporters in England attempted to assassinate William III and II to restore James to the throne in 1696, but the plot failed and the backlash made James's cause less popular.
 In the same year, Louis XIV offered to have James elected King of Poland.
 James rejected the offer, fearing that accepting the Polish crown might (in the minds of the English people) disqualify him from being King of England.
 After Louis concluded peace with William in 1697, he ceased to offer much assistance to James.

 During his last years, James lived as an austere penitent.
 He wrote a memorandum for his son advising him on how to govern England, specifying that Catholics should possess one Secretary of State, one Commissioner of the Treasury, the Secretary at War, with the majority of the officers in the army.

-He died aged 67 of a brain haemorrhage on 16 September 1701 at Saint-Germain-en-Laye.
+James died aged 67 of a brain haemorrhage on 16 September 1701 at Saint-Germain-en-Laye.
 James's heart was placed in a silver-gilt locket and given to the convent at Chaillot, and his brain was placed in a lead casket and given to the Scots College in Paris.
 His entrails were placed in two gilt urns and sent to the parish church of Saint-Germain-en-Laye and the English Jesuit college at Saint-Omer, while the flesh from his right arm was given to the English Augustinian nuns of Paris.

 The rest of James's body was laid to rest in a triple sarcophagus (consisting of two wooden coffins and one of lead) at the St Edmund's Chapel in the Church of the English Benedictines in the Rue Saint-Jacques, Paris, with a funeral oration by Henri-Emmanuel de Roquette.
 James was not buried, but put in one of the side chapels.
 Lights were kept burning round his coffin until the French Revolution.
 In 1734, the Archbishop of Paris heard evidence to support James's canonisation, but nothing came of it.
 During the French Revolution, James's tomb was raided.